 The American Trucking Associations (ATA) along with Cord Moving and Storage an Agent for North American Van Lines is calling attention to the beginning of Distracted Driving Awareness Month by offering advice and insight from the elite professional truck drivers who make up ATA’s Share the Road highway safety program.

-The emergence of the cell phone over the last few decades — specifically smartphones — is one of the largest contributors to distracted driving, but there are many other factors that can pull a driver’s attention away from the road.
+The emergence of the cell phone over the last few decades — specifically smartphones — is one of the most significant contributors to distracted driving, but many other factors can pull a driver’s attention away from the road.

 Out of sight, out of mind.
-Putting your phone on silent and storing it somewhere that is not visible, but easily accessible, is the best way to avoid temptation.
-Everyone knows the feeling of seeing a notification and wanting to immediately respond because we all live busy lives, but in order to stay safe and keep other motorists safe, it’s best to keep your phone out of sight.
+Putting your phone on silent and storing it somewhere that is not visible, but easily accessible is the best way to avoid temptation.
+Everyone knows the feeling of seeing a notification and wanting to respond because we all live busy lives immediately, but it’s best to keep your phone out of sight.

-Properly secure every item in your vehicle.
+Adequately secure every item in your vehicle.
 You don’t want something to fall to the floor and spill while you’re traveling at 60 miles per hour down the highway.
-Try to suitably secure all items and definitely do not place anything on your lap or near the driver’s side floor.
-Items can slide under your brake pedal and prevent you from stopping if incorrectly secured.
+Try to suitably secure all items and do not place anything on your lap or near the driver’s side floor.
+Pieces can slide under your brake pedal and prevent you from stopping if incorrectly secured.

 Set a good example for young drivers and speak up when uncomfortable.
 Young drivers who have grown up in the age of tremendous technological advancement may not know the risks involved in distracted driving.
 Talk to them about why it’s important to focus and why sharing the road with other drivers is a big responsibility.
 Also, if you’re a passenger in a vehicle and an electronic device distracts the driver, say something or offer to type the text and send it yourself.
 Safety is much more important than avoiding a few minutes of awkward conversation.